 Excessive debts, erratic returns and negative income are some of the issues that can be scrutinized with the help of ROE ratio.
 Even though extremely high ROE ratio may indicate an underlying risk or problem, it is not always the case.

 For example, in a situation where the company’s net income is relatively high when compared to its equity, the high ROE is seen as an indication of its strong performance.
-However, equity that is smaller than net income tends to hint at underlying risks.
+However, the equity that is smaller than net income tends to hint at underlying risks.

 Though ROE is considered to be one of the best financial metrics to gauge a company’s financial efficiency, it has its share of limitations.
 To begin with, the returns on equity may not always be positive.
 A subjective ROE may indicate several underlying issues; for instance, exceeding debts and irregular profits, among others.